My Best Advice for Joyous Solo Travel

 I confess that I’m wary of strangers when traveling solo.
 While I’m always super friendly with service people in restaurants and hotels, I don’t engage much with others, particularly if they strike me as overly friendly.

-If you’re looking for companionship, join a walking tour or a small group tour and chat with the other participants.
-This level of interaction may be enough to keep you from feeling lonely on the road.
+If you’re worried you may get lonely, join a walking or small group tour and chat with the other participants.
+This level of interaction may be enough to keep you from feeling isolated on the road.

 Put Safety First when Traveling Solo